abdallaroshdy/Bistro-Bliss-restaurant-back-end/README.md

 # Bistro-Bliss Restaurant System - Backend

 This repository contains the backend code for a Bistro-Bliss Restaurant System.
 This backend is built using Node.js, Express.js, and MongoDB.
+This project was developed as the final project for the Orange - AMIT scholarship program in the Mean-stack track.
+The program ran from September 1st, 2024, to September 27th, 2024.

 ## Features